morepath/morepath/doc/tweens.rst

 conversely that ``handler`` is *under* ``my_tween``.

 The application constructs a chain of tween over tween, ultimately reaching the request handler.
-Request come in in the outermost tween and descend down the chain into the underlying tweens, and finally into the Morepath `publish` handler itself.
+Requests arrive in the outermost tween and descend down the chain into the underlying tweens, and finally into the Morepath `publish` handler itself.